 - Pancreatic Islets isolated for transplantation.
-Future studies will be focused on methods of improving the transfection efficiency on pancreatic islet cells treated with the siRNA to Factor 5A prior to harvesting for processing.
+Initiated an animal study that will be focused on a method to improve the transfection efficiency on pancreatic islet cells treated with the siRNA to Factor 5A prior to harvesting for processing.
 Improving transfection efficiency may further increase the number of islet cells surviving the processing procedure and may allow for a greater yield of islet cells per donor. - · HIV-1.
-We will continue in-vitro studies utilizing different siRNA delivery systems in order to increase the transfection efficiency of the siRNA to Factor 5A to determine further decreases in HIV replication and may seek animal models to test. - Lung Cancer.
+We will continue in-vitro studies utilizing different siRNA delivery systems in order to increase the transfection efficiency of the siRNA to Factor 5A to determine further decreases in HIV replication and may seek animal models to test. - · Lung Cancer.
 Lung cancer experiments will continue to focus on the reduction of tumor load and longevity of the treated mice.
 Delivery systems that might target the tumor cell and deliver Factor 5A directly to the cancer cells may by explored.
 Other lung cancers may also be explored to determine Factor 5A's efficacy in different forms of lung cancer. - · Multiple Myeloma.
-The next set of multiple myeloma experiments will involve a mouse model system and may include optimizing the delivery of Factor 5A. - · Sepsis.
-Following encouraging initial results, work will continue on measuring pro-inflammatory cytokines during the progression of the disease.

-- · Inflammatory Bowel Disease.
-Routes of administration of the siRNA to Factor 5A will be explored to optimize cell protection against pro-inflammatory cytokines. - · Lung Inflammation.
+The next set of multiple myeloma experiments will involve a mouse model system and may include optimizing the delivery of Factor 5A. - Delivery Systems.
+We will be evaluating a number of delivery systems in an effort to maximize the efficacy of eIF-5A. - · Inflammatory Bowel Disease.
+Different routes of administering siRNA to eIF-5A will be considered in a effort to optimize cell protection against pro-inflammatory cytokines. - · Lung Inflammation.
 Optimization of the delivery and dose of the siRNA to Factor 5A to the lungs is the direction of our planned future experiments.
 Mouse model systems may be used to illustrate the siRNA to Factor 5A's ability to reduce morbidity and mortality in lung inflammation, caused by the up-regulation of pro-inflammatory cytokines induced by pathogens and other stresses to the lungs. - · Other.
 We will continue to look at other disease states in order to determine the role of Factor 5A.

-In order to pursue the above research initiatives, as well as other research initiatives that may arise, including toxicity studies and clinical trials, it will be necessary for us to raise a significant amount of working capital.
+In order to pursue the above research initiatives, as well as other research initiatives that may arise, including the planning of potential toxicity studies and clinical trials, it will be necessary for us to raise a significant amount of working capital.
 If we are unable to raise the necessary funds, we may be required to significantly curtail the above research initiative and we will be unable to pursue other possible research initiatives.